9ct vs. 18ct Gold: What's the difference and does it matter?

 If you're dreaming of an intricately hand-engraved design like our Athena Grande engagement ring or our Lilac wedding band there's no question about it: 18ct gold is the only option for you.
 On the other hand, if you're open to something rustic and weathered like our matte hammered bands, whose surfaces cleverly absorb day-to-day knocks and scrapes, you could just get away with a lower-carat alloy.

 The more gold in the mix, the higher the carat weight and the higher the cost.
 Generally speaking, 18ct gold costs around twice as much as its 9ct gold.
+Of course, this means that 9ct gold jewellery is comparably more affordable in the first instance, but if you're seeking jewellery as long-term financial investment, this price difference is worth bearing in mind.

 If you have enjoyed this article and would like to learn more about ethical jewellery, make sure you sign up below to receive our newsletter and tell a friend about our services.
 Don’t forget to give us a call or drop us an email if you need further advice.